yiwan330445/rcc/docs/vocabulary.md

 be shared between users.
 These must be build and managed privately and using them normally requires internet access.

+## Product family

+This is reference to either Robocorp products or Sema4.ai products.

 ## Profile

 Profile is set of settings that describes network and Robocorp configurations